Enchanting Padova

 St. Anthony

-I love the Basilica of St. Anthony, actually it is one of my favorites in all of Italy.
-It looks like something from Rome mixed with something from Constantinopole.
-One of the most moving and magnificent Basilicas you will ever see.
+I love the Basilica of St. Anthony; actually, it is one of my favorites in all of Italy.
+It looks like something from Rome mixed with something from Constantinople.
+One of the most moving and magnificent basilicas you will ever see.
+Definitely one of the most beautiful churches in Italy.

 Road to St. Anthony's Basilica